socallinuxexpo/scale-network/ansible/README.md

 `ansible -u owen -i inventory.py servers -a "ping6 -c 1 server1.scale.lan"`

-The `-u` option with `-k` omitted assumes your authorized_key is in the repository and has been merged to master.
+The `-u` option with `-k` omitted assumes your authorized_key is in the repository.
 Issues single ping sourced from each server destined for server1

 `ansible -u rob -i inventory.py core -a "tail -12 /var/log/query.log"`